justgo97/arabic-utils/README.md

 ⚠️ More examples and use cases are in the [test files](/test/)

+# Demo

+Demo website to show the main functionalities of the package: [arabic-utils.pages.dev](https://arabic-utils.pages.dev/)

 # TODO

 - [ ] Add option to remove extra symbols that could exist in various texts in the normalize method